-Calling API methods sequentially is cool, but how to react when, for example, a new message arrives?
+Calling API methods sequentially is one way to use Pyrogram, but how to react when, for example, a new message arrives?
 This page deals with updates and how to handle such events in Pyrogram.
-Let’s have a look at how they work.

-First, let’s define what are these updates.
-As hinted already, updates are simply events that happen in your Telegram account (incoming messages, new members join, bot button presses, etc…), which are meant to notify you about a new specific state that has changed.
+As hinted already, updates are simply events that happen in your Telegram account (incoming messages, new members join, bot button presses, etc.), which are meant to notify you about a new specific state that has changed.
 These updates are handled by registering one or more callback functions in your app using Handlers.

 Each handler deals with a specific event and once a matching update arrives from Telegram, your registered callback function will be called back by the framework and its body executed.